 Have you ever received an email asking you for your credit card details?
 Do you check invoices carefully before paying them?
 Find out about some of the most common scams targeting small business.

 Have you been given a standard form contract to sign by another business?
 Do you give your customers standard form contracts to sign?
-Find out your rights and obligations if your business offers, or enters into, this type of contract.

 Has a large business ever done something to you that was harsh or unfair?
 Have you ever dealt with a customer who was clearly vulnerable and didn't understand any of the documentation you were using?